LeonPuchinger/first_compiler/Readme.md

 - function names can currently only exist once, even in sibling scopes

-    this happens because functions are implemented through labels in the generated code, which are global. this can be solved by scrambling function names for all or for duplicate functions.
+    this happens because functions are implemented through labels in the generated code, which are global. this can be solved by mangling/scrambling function names for all or for duplicate functions.

     ```
     function x {